AdenWhitworth/plantpal_server/README.md

    npm run type-docs
    ```
 3. The generated documentation will be located in the `docs/` directory.
 You can open the `index.html` file in your browser to view it.

+## Future Features

+We're excited about the upcoming features that will enhance the PlantPal experience:

+1. **Stripe Checkout**: Streamline the purchasing process for PlantPal devices, making PlantPal commercially available to help people care for their plants.
+2. **Notification System**: Implement text or push notifications to keep users updated on their plants' status, ensuring they never miss important alerts.
+3. **Battery Management**: Introduce a battery indicator and management feature for PlantPal devices, helping users monitor power levels and extend device longevity.

 ## Contributing